zakame/nyt-cheesecake/README.md

 [0]: http://scripting.com/2014/05/16/?#a1400253877

 Built with [Mojolicious][1], [ReactJS][2], and some boredom.
 In fact, it is mainly a way for me to learn more about AngularJS and other frontend stuff, while retaining a solid backend in Perl :smiling_imp:
+:cat: :smirk_cat: :heart_eyes_cat: :pouting_cat: :smiley_cat: :cat2:

 And, why _CheeseCake_?
 Dave's post had an image of it, so there...